Control Lexical Leakage in Agent-Memory Retrieval Evals (Entity-Collision)¶

 A single hit@k confounds embedder lift with lexical overlap; pin BM25 with shared-entity distractors and stratify queries by tag.

 Entity-collision answers one question: does this embedder add signal beyond keyword overlap on agent-memory retrieval?
-Adopt it when choosing between embedders for an agent-memory or RAG store, with the index and chunking held constant, and an eval set you can stratify into 3–5 query categories by retrieval mode.
-Skip it when you need end-to-end agent-memory quality — those require production traces and task-level grading.
-See When This Backfires.
+Adopt it when choosing between embedders for an agent-memory or RAG store, with the index held constant, and an eval set you can stratify into 3–5 query categories by retrieval mode.
+Skip it for end-to-end agent-memory quality — that requires production traces and task-level grading.
+See When this backfires.

-A naïve agent-memory eval gives every retriever one number — hit@k or NDCG@k over a fixed query set — and ranks embedders by that score.
+A naïve agent-memory eval gives every retriever one number — hit@k or NDCG@k over a fixed query set — and ranks embedders by it.
 Two effects mix inside:

-1. Lexical leakage.
-When the gold answer shares words with the query, BM25 finds it for free, and any retriever above BM25 inherits the free win.
+- Lexical leakage.
+When the gold answer shares words with the query, BM25 finds it for free, and any retriever above BM25 inherits that free win.
 The reported hit@k is partly a property of the dataset.

-2. Tag mixing.
+- Tag mixing.
 Queries vary by retrieval mode — phrase lookup, paraphrase, intent, multi-hop.
-Averaging hides where each embedder actually wins or loses.
+Averaging hides where each embedder wins or loses.

 The LoCo benchmark surfaced this: BM25 alone reached NDCG > 90 on 4 of 5 tasks, meaning lexical overlap dominated and any "win" over BM25 by a dense retriever was small and possibly noise.
 [Source: LoCo Benchmark BM25 insights (HazyResearch/m2 issue #23)]